“I am a millennial, computer scientist, book author, standing on a TED stage, and yet I’ve never had a social media account.” - Cal Newport

 When you're on social media, you see the world through a lens of what it will say about you.
 You curate the world to tell a story about yourself – whether true or false.

 Not having to tell that story, and just simply being able to appreciate life for what it is, took a huge burden off of my mind.

-I no longer needed to worry about what Instagram images would get me the most likes, what tweets would get me the most retweets, and what part of my story I needed to share with others.
+I no longer needed to worry about what Instagram images would get me the most likes, what tweets would get me the most retweets, and what part of my story would make me look good to others.

 I could just be grateful for the opportunity to live my life.

-However, whatever benefit may come from those things, the cost simply is not worth it.
+However, whatever benefit may come from that, the cost simply is not worth it to me.